Introduction to Computer Organization

 Serial-in Serial-out Register

-A type of register where data bits are loaded and read one bit at a time in a sequential manner.
+Data bits are loaded and read one bit at a time in a sequential manner.
 Data is shifted through the register 1 bit position at a time with each clock pulse.
 Commonly used in applications where data transmission bandwidth is limited, such as in serial communication interfaces and data conversion between parallel and serial formats.

 Special Purpose Registers